kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 - Interface or mechanism for configuring the QoS-class resources (responsibility of the container runtime).
 - Enumerating possible (QoS-class) resource types or their detailed behavior
+- API changes to support updating Pod-level (sandbox-level) QoS-class resource assignment of running pods (will be addressed in a separate KEP)
 - Resource status/capacity (will be addressed in a separate KEP)
 - Discovery of the QoS-class resources (will be addressed in a separate KEP)
 - Access control (will be addressed in a separate KEP)